 Dangers of Asbestos

 When I was ten years old in 1967 I moved to Australia with my parents and four siblings.
 We lived there for two years totally unaware of the danger we were in.

+Our house was made from Asbestos blocks.
 Any one of us could have developed Asbestos Lung Disease or Malignant Mesothelioma Cancer if the asbestos material had been damaged.

 My father died from Lung Cancer.
 I do not know if living in this house was the cause or not.
 But I do wonder

 Asbestos is still being found in buildings today.
 If the material is solid and undamaged then the experts say there is no danger.
 If the Asbestos material is damaged in some way then it is extremely dangerous.

 The official term for this is ‘friable’ This means if the asbestos product crumbles when touched by a person or breaks into pieces and becomes powder.